Homemade Guinness beef stew is homey and comforting. It’s also so easy to make, you’ll wonder why anyone would think to ruin it in a can.

 - 1 bay leaf

-- 6 large carrots, peeled and cut into 1-inch chunks
+- 6 carrots peeled and cut into 1-inch chunks

 - In a large skillet, heat the oil until shimmering.
 Add the beef cubes, in batches, if necessary to avoid crowding.
 Season generously with fine sea salt and freshly ground black pepper.